sha1/BjyAuthorize/README.md

 [![Latest Stable Version](https://poser.pugx.org/kokspflanze/bjy-authorize/v/stable.png)](https://packagist.org/packages/kokspflanze/bjy-authorize)

-This module is designed to provide a facade for `laminas\Permissions\Acl` that will ease its usage with modules and applications.
-By default, it provides simple setup via config files or by using `laminas\Db` or Doctrine ORM/ODM (via ZfcUserDoctrineORM).
+This module is designed to provide a facade for `Laminas\Permissions\Acl` that will ease its usage with modules and applications.
+By default, it provides simple setup via config files or by using `Laminas\Db` or Doctrine ORM/ODM.

 ## Information